thephpleague/plates/README.md

 ### Loading extensions

-Once you've created an extension, load it into the `Engine` object in your project bootstrap.
+Once you've created an extension, load it into the `Engine` object using the `loadExtension()` method.

 ```php
 <?php